About this event

 G2: With-Profits Transformation: Improving Stakeholder Outcomes Through Simplification

 With the majority of with-profits funds in decline, managing expenses, ensuring fairness, and reducing levels of expertise and focus within company leadership teams are all factors that are becoming more challenging over time.
 These factors are making with-profits transformation more attractive for all stakeholders.
-This session will provide insight on the latest thinking in the industry, and why more and more companies are looking to a more radical transformation of their with-profits funds and products.
+This session will provide insight into: the latest thinking in the industry (including taking a look at a number of case studies); why more and more companies are looking to a more radical transformation of their with-profits funds and products; and the impact on various stakeholders.

 Speakers: Trevor Fannin, Willis Towers Watson and Brian Murray, Royal London